Capabilities-Limited/cva6-build-notes/cva6-vm-from-scratch-notes.md

 Note that the log should show the comparison between tests running the CVA6 core in Verilator against the Spike ISA simulator.

-To run the full test suite, execute 'bash verif/regress/dv-riscv-arch-test.sh'
+To run the full test suite, execute `bash verif/regress/dv-riscv-arch-test.sh`

 ## Install Vivado and build a bitfile